hetmanskyi-cloud/AWS/terraform/modules/elasticache/README.md

 - Valid **KMS Key ARN** must be provided for at-rest encryption.
 - An **Auto Scaling Group Security Group ID** is required to allow access from the application layer.
 - **SNS Topic ARN** must exist for CloudWatch alarm notifications.
+- Redis AUTH secret in AWS Secrets Manager can be used.

 ---